xMedox/NeonEngine/README.md

 - Added the isMouseInsideWindow method in the Input class
 - You can now change the inputKey of the ui elements(and changed it to the left mouse button by default)
 - The button and checkbox now work like a normal button and checkbox
-- Updated the error code
+- Updated the error code and messages
 - The standard font color of the text boxes is now black
 - You can now change the window resizability after creating the window
 - Renamed setStartDimensions to setStartSize in the Window class